Wednesday, January 27, 2021

 PMFTC would be the surviving corporation effective June 1, albeit subject to the Securities and Exchange Commission’s approval, the disclosure said.

-PMFTC’s articles of incorporation would be amended in accordance with the articles of merger and plan of merger.
+PMFTC’s articles of incorporation would be amended by the articles of merger and plan of merger.

-Incorporated in 1965, Fortune Tobacco introduced the most successful local cigarette brands in the Philippines, including the Fortune, Champion and Hope menthol brands.
-Prior to the creation of PMFTC, it held the largest domestic tobacco business in the Philippines.
+Incorporated in 1965, Fortune Tobacco introduced the most successful local cigarette brands in the Philippines, including the Fortune, Champion, and Hope menthol brands.
+Before the creation of PMFTC, it held the largest domestic tobacco business in the Philippines.

 In 2010, Fortune Tobacco and Philip Morris combined their respective domestic business operations by transferring selected assets and liabilities to PMFTC.
 The establishment of PMFTC allowed both groups to benefit from their respective, complementary brand portfolios as well as cost synergies.